 Such changes are tremendously painstaking for large-scale organizations to implement thus making organizational resistance a major impediment for stakeholders.
 The report suggests that to bring about any improvement in the decision making capability of the company, the organizational HRs needs to recruit and invest in human capital that understands the opportunities and challenges and knows how to act on them.

 9. Integration of the Data for Data Processing

-10. Timely Generation of Insights is Almost Impossibility
+10. Timely Generation of Insights is Almost an Impossibility

 Organizations aren’t necessarily seeking to store the data after data processing and analytics.
 It is the goal of every organization to analyze the data and make a powerful decision on the basis of the data.
-In accordance to the statistics revealed by the survey conducted by NewVantage Partners, the most primary objectives of organizations include-
+In accordance with the statistics revealed by the survey conducted by NewVantage Partners, the most primary objectives of organizations include: